meltano/meltano/docs/src/tutorials/using-jupyter-notebooks.md

 If you have Jupyter already installed in your system, you can skip this step.

 The most common options for [installing Jupyter Notebook](https://jupyter.org/install) are by either using Anaconda or pip.
-We are going to use pip in this tutorial, as Meltano also uses pip for its installation.
+We are going to use pip3 in this tutorial, as Meltano also uses pip3 for its installation.

 ::: tip Remember
 If you used a virtual environment (`venv`) to install and run Meltano, don't forget to first navigate to the directory with your `venv` and run `source venv/bin/activate` to enable it.